Make an ALL ABOUT ME! Book

 - Crayons, markers, or other art supplies

 What You Do:

-1) Most great artists have attempted at least one self-portrait.
+- Most great artists have attempted at least one self-portrait.
 Let your child take up the torch!
-On construction paper or any paper he’d like, have him illustrate a picture of himself.
-Let him know it should be as detailed as he can make it.
+On construction paper or any paper they'd like, have them illustrate a picture of themselves.
+Let them know it should be as detailed as they can make it.

-3) Now have your child tell you about himself.
-Remind him to include details from the picture and use his five senses in the description.
-For each of the five senses, ask him to write down a few phrases.
-He can use the following sentences as a guide and fill in the blanks (if he’s a more beginner writer), or create his own sentences from scratch.
+- Now have your child tell you about themselves.
+Remind them to include details from the picture and use their five senses in the description.
+For each of the five senses, ask them to write down a few phrases.
+If they're a more beginner writer, they can use the following sentences as a guide and fill in the blanks, or they can create their own sentences from scratch.
 Each sense should get its own page so that you’ll have 6 total pages in the end.